 We have already discussed the safest cat collars here, but do all cats need to wear collars and ID tags, including indoor cats?
-Since we’ve had Noggins and Binkles, we have lived in different properties and different countries, including Seychelles and Mauritius, but we have always chosen to put a breakaway safety collar and ID tag on them.
-Noggins and Binkles have never been proper outdoor cats, as they would always go out in their cat harnesses with leads, but we still wanted to make sure they had their collars and ID tags on just in case there were any ‘Houdini’ escape acts...luckily for the humans they weren’t when they were wearing their harnesses!
+Since we’ve had Noggins and Binkles, we have lived in different properties and different countries, including Seychelles, Mauritius and now London, but we have always chosen to put a breakaway safety collar and ID tag on them.
+Noggins and Binkles have never been proper outdoor cats, as they would always go out in their cat harnesses with leads, but we still wanted to make sure they had their collars and ID tags on just in case there were any ‘Houdini’ escape acts...luckily for the humans there weren’t when they were wearing their harnesses!

 Noggins testing our cat harness and lead to make sure it's escape proof!

 Now we live in London, we live in an apartment and there are multiple doors and a lift before you reach the busy outside world, but we still put collars and ID tags on Noggins and Binkles, partly because we make them and part of their job is testing our collars, but also because they look beautiful on them and there is still that chance they might slip through the doorway and into the lift!
 Although the human isn’t as pedantic as when we lived in Seychelles and Mauritius and there was an everyday opportunity for them to go out, they do still wear collars and ID tags daily.

 Noggins wearing his pastel mint green vegan cork 'leather' breakaway safety cat collar and engraved brass cat ID tag